-In stiffness, the joint of the knee comprises an excess fluid.
+In stiffness, the joint of the knee comprises excess fluid.
 Hence the patient might not be able to bend or straighten his leg perfectly.
-When any person faces the above mentioned signs and symptoms, they should take them seriously and consult a doctor.
+When any person faces the above-mentioned signs and symptoms, they should take them seriously and consult a doctor.

 At first, many people do not take it seriously, and it impacts their daily life badly.
 Some possible causes of knee swelling include:

 Arthritis is the common cause of it.
 There is underlying chronic inflammation in that person with arthritis.
 Osteoarthritis, rheumatoid arthritis, juvenile arthritis, reactive arthritis, infectious arthritis, and gout are different types of arthritis responsible for the knee’s swelling.

 Acute injuries are another cause of it.
 These injuries occur during different activities such as sports, exercise, or accidents involving blunt force trauma to the knee.
 Torn ligaments or muscles around the knee from a sudden twist hit, tendonitis from overuse of a tendon or joint, and torn cartilage from trauma are common forms of an acute knee injury.

 Pes anserine bursitis can also be caused by repetitive activities, such as squatting, stair climbing, and other work or household activities.
 In pes anserine bursitis, the conjoined medial knee tendons are inserted into the anteromedial proximal tibia.